jawj/NSMutableAttributedString-InlineStyles/README.md

 ### Tip

-Save wear on your fingers (and make the above example work) by putting this line in `YourProject-Prefix.pch`:
+Save wear on your fingers (and make the above example work) by including the following in `YourProject-Prefix.pch`:

     #define NSMAString NSMutableAttributedString